|

 The Programming API may be used to modify resources of components at run-time and animate the component with real-time data.
 It may also be used to handle user interaction.
 Click here for more information on using the API to supply data.

-Click on the following links for more information
+Click on the following links for more information on specific topics of the GLG Programming API:

 Cross-Platform Use